Mrs. Brown, You've Got a Lovely Daughter (album)

-Mrs. Brown, You've Got a Lovely Daughter is the name of the fourth UK and seventh US album released by the band Herman's Hermits.
-It was first released in the UK in August, 1968 and in the US in September, 1968.
-The album was also the soundtrack to the film of the same name, also released in 1968.
+Mrs. Brown, You've Got a Lovely Daughter is the fourth UK and seventh US album by the English pop rock group Herman's Hermits.
+It was released in the UK in August 1968 and in the US in September 1968, and was the soundtrack to their film of the same name.
+The album reached number 182 on the Billboard Top LPs chart.
+On 17 May 2011, ABKCO Records reissued the album on CD combined with the soundtrack to Herman's Hermits' film Hold On!.